There are a lot of horror stories out there about freelancing.

-4. They practice Value-Based Pricing
+4. Successful Freelance Consultants Practice Value-Based Pricing

-If you’re still billing hourly, stop.
+If you’re an experienced freelance consultant and you’re still billing hourly, it may be time to stop.

 In my mind, there are 3 acceptable forms of pricing:

 - Fixed fee (preferred): Once you’ve been Roadmapping and you have a better idea of what’s involved in the project and what the potential return-on-investment could be, you’re able to then anchor your costs against the payoff.
 With a recent project of mine, I presented two pricing options to the client.
-I also made it clear how, based on how I’d be prioritizing the work, how they’d pay off their investment in working with me during the first phase of the engagement, with the subsequent work yielding nothing but ongoing profit.
+I also made it clear how, based on how I’d be prioritizing the work, they’d pay off their investment in working with me during the first phase of the engagement, with the subsequent work yielding nothing but ongoing profit.